 The pre-text pages are those that precede the first chapter.
-The pre-text pages are listed above.
-This section will discuss the formatting for these pages.
 Sample pages are included in Appendix C: When copying the examples, pay close attention to capitalization, line breaks, and spacing.
 Templates are available on the Graduate Studies website.

 Title Page